fermmm/group-date/readme/deploying-aws.md

 13. In the Neptune dashboard click on the database name, you should see 2 endpoints one of type "Writer" and one of type "Reader", copy the endpoint name of the writer, something that should look like: `database-1.cluster-abc123.us-east-1.neptune.amazonaws.com`.
 Paste the address on the .env file on the `DATABASE_URL` variable, add `wss://` at the beginning and `:8080/gremlin` at the end, like in the comment of that variable.
       It should look like this: `DATABASE_URL = wss://database-1.cluster-abc123.us-east-1.neptune.amazonaws.com:8182/gremlin`.
 Save the file.

-Now you are ready to upload the application to the server just run:
+14. Now you are ready to upload the application to the server just run:
       `npm run deploy`

       Use that command also to upload new versions.
       What that command do: Builds the js files and uploads all the files of the project folder to the EC2 instance(s) and executes the install command there.
 If you want to make changes in the run command you can edit the `Procfile` file.

+15. After the upload finishes you should have something on the public url.
+To get the public url go to the [Elastic Beanstalk Dashboard](https://console.aws.amazon.com/elasticbeanstalk/home), you may need to select your environment and then on top you should see the url, something like this: **abcd1234.us-east-1.elasticbeanstalk.com**

 ## Setup a new computer to upload changes to AWS